michelcrypt4d4mus/pdfalyzer/README.md

 ![Basic Tree](doc/svgs/rendered_images/basic_tree.png)

 A PDF analysis tool geared towards visualizing the inner tree-like data structure[^1] of a PDF in [spectacularly large and colorful diagrams](#example-output) as well as scanning the binary streams embedded in the PDF for hidden potentially malicious content.
 The Pdfalyzer makes heavy use of YARA (via [The Yaralyzer](https://github.com/michelcrypt4d4mus/yaralyzer)) for matching/extracting byte patterns.
 [The Yaralyzer](https://github.com/michelcrypt4d4mus/yaralyzer) actually began its life as The Pdfalyzer's matching engine.

-**PyPi Users:** If you are reading this document [on PyPi](https://pypi.org/project/pdfalyzer/) be aware that it renders a lot better [over on GitHub](https://github.com/michelcrypt4d4mus/pdfalyzer).
-Lots of pretty pictures, footnotes that work, etc.
+**PyPi Users:** This document renders a lot better [on GitHub](https://github.com/michelcrypt4d4mus/pdfalyzer).
+Pictures, footnotes, etc.

-#### Quick Start
+### Quick Start
 ```sh
 pipx install pdfalyzer
 pdfalyze the_heidiggerian_themes_expressed_in_illmatic.pdf